nickchu8/CS163-Projects-2024Fall/_posts/2024-12-13-team17-Super-resolution.md

 L = \lVert I_{RHQ} - I_{GT}\rVert_1
 $$

-where $$I_{RHQ}$$ is the high-resolution image reconstructed by SwinIR, and $$I_{GT}$$ is the ground truth high-resolution image.
+where $$I_{RHQ}$$ is the high-resolution image reconstructed by SwinIR, and $$I_{GT}$$ is the ground truth high-resolution image [3].

 SwinIR demonstrates state-of-the-art performance on classical Image Super-Resolution, outperforming CNN-based methods like RCAN and even other Transformer-based methods like IPT, achieving up to a 0.47 dB gain in PSNR on benchmark datasets, while maintaining a competitive runtime.
-SwinIR uses a comparatively small number of parameters (~11.8M) than other transformer based architectures like IPT, and even convolutional models.
+SwinIR uses a comparatively small number of parameters (~11.8M) than other transformer based architectures like IPT, and even convolutional models [3].

 ![](/assets/images/UCLAdeepvision/SwinIR_Performance.png)